ehedman/sdlSpeedometer/README.md

 # sdlSpeedometer
-README Nov-2021
+README Dec-2021

 The sdlSpeedometer application is a marine instruemnt solution that features electronic instrument displays, typically used on private sailing yachts.
 The look and feel of the visualized instruments tries to mimic the look of real physical instruments and will by design avoid a digital look.

 This application is based on the Rasperry Pi and the [Simple DirectMedia Layer - SDL](https://www.libsdl.org/)

+For the Raspberry Pi 4B with OS bullseye the kmsdrm video backend is used, though current bullseye V11 is too buggy to give this application justice.

-For the Rasperry Pi 4B the (default) kmsdrm video backend is used but the X backend will work as well.
+For the Rasperry Pi 4B with OS buster the x11 video backend is used.

 For the Raspberry Pi 3 b+ the X video backend is rather slow so the kmsdrm backend is recommended.

+For the best user experience with all features enabled, a clean x11 configuration is recommended since many graphical subtasks also have this dependency.

-The instruments can be accessed one-by-one by clicking on a mouse or directly from the touch screen menu.
+The instruments can be accessed one-by-one by a mouse click or directly from the touch screen menu.

 The communication mechanism between this application with its GUI and data sources uses two paralell paths:
  - Data collected from a [BerryGPS-IMUv2](http://ozzmaker.com/new-products-berrygps-berrygps-imu) - GPS and 10DOF sensor for The Raspberry Pi - Accelerometer, Gyroscope, Magnetometer and Barometric/Altitude Sensor.